 “I really fell in love with farming, and the idea of growing food and feeding your family and others,” she said.
 “And I couldn’t wait to have my own family farm.”

 It didn’t happen right away; Boneta says lightly her parents probably hoped she’d grow out of wanting to be a farmer.
-They wanted their three girls to pursue higher education for themselves and be able to contribute to their community, and Boneta went to law school.
+They wanted their three girls to pursue higher education for themselves and to contribute to their community in that way, so Boneta went to law school.

-Boneta found Liberty Farm, a little rundown farmhouse from the 1800s on land that was advertised to be the site of “Stonewall” Jackson’s bivouac.
-The brigadier general had just been promoted two days prior to his troops’ march toward the battle where he would make history—where 30,000 Confederate soldiers faced 35,000 Union soldiers at the First Battle of Manassas.
+Boneta found Liberty Farm, a little rundown farmhouse from the 1800s on land that was advertised to be the site of Stonewall Jackson’s bivouac.
+The brigadier general had just been promoted two days prior when his troops marched toward the battle where he would make history—the First Battle of Manassas, where 30,000 Confederate soldiers faced 35,000 Union soldiers.

-It needed a lot of love.
-It would take a tremendous amount of labor just to get the property into a condition where Boneta could farm, but with a lot of heart, hard work, and the help of friends, she rehabilitated the farm.
+The property needed a lot of love.
+It would take a tremendous amount of labor just to get it into a condition for farming, but with a lot of heart, hard work, and the help of friends, Boneta was able to rehabilitate the farm.

-Small family farms have incredibly low-profit margins, and constantly have to find creative ways to cover all costs, whether that’s selling vegetables or exotic eggs, keeping bees, or setting up corn mazes.
+Small family farms have incredibly low profit margins, and they constantly have to find creative ways to cover all costs, whether that’s selling vegetables or exotic eggs, keeping bees, or setting up corn mazes.
 Instead of an abundance of cash, they have their freedom—at least, in theory.